Tom Dougherty, CEO – Stealing Share

-In fact, it’s the burger chains with an emotional hook, like Five Guys or Hardees, which are stealing share.
+In fact, it’s the smaller burger chains with an emotional hook, like Five Guys or Hardees, that are stealing share.

 Directly taking on McDonalds represents the right first step for Wendys.
 Now it needs its brand to be different and better than, as the spot says, the frozen arches.